|The first quadrille at Almack's|

 from La Belle Assemblée (1816)

 The Regency era is, by very definition, related to the life of the Regent.
 It is characterised by the freedom and extravagance of George IV compared with the ascetic lifestyle of his father.
-Although the Regency is a mere nine years long, I am inclined to think that the Regency “feel” starts around the time of the Regency crisis of 1788, when the young George IV so nearly became Regent, and continues until his death in 1830.
+Although the Regency is a mere nine years long, I am inclined to think that the Regency “feel” starts around the time that George IV came of age in 1783 and continues until his death in 1830.

 Perhaps “Regency” romances can be set in 1823 after all!